TheZoq2/tt07_delay_line_tmng/README.md

 # Tiny Tapeout Delay Line Based Time Multiplexed Nand Gate

-This project is written in https://spade-lang.org and the code is in https:
+This project is written in https://spade-lang.org and the code is in https://gitlab.com/TheZoq2/tt07-delay-line-tmng.
-//gitlab.com/TheZoq2/tt07-delay-line-tmng.
 This repo committed to by the swim build tool when wanting to run github actions.